Blogs

 Custom HTML/CSS/JAVASCRIPT

-Step 6: Review Essential Safety Features
+Step 6: Review Essential Wheelchair Ramp Safety Features

 Your ramp needs a non-slip texture, handrails on both sides, edge guards, and a proper slope.
 Massachusetts winters make texture critical.
 Tactile paving or rubber coating helps grip when ice forms.
+The ADA requires handrails 34 to 38 inches high and 1.25 to 2 inches in diameter.
+Skipping safety features turns an accessibility tool into a hazard.

-Step 7: Verify Building Codes and Permits
+Step 7: Verify Building Codes and Permit Requirements

 Most Massachusetts towns require permits for ramps over 30 inches high or longer than 10 feet.
-The Massachusetts State Building Code (780 CMR) covers accessibility requirements.
+The Massachusetts State Building Code (780 CMR) covers all residential accessibility requirements.
+TCP Building Corp handles every permit application because we know what each town wants and work regularly with building departments across the South Shore.

 Custom HTML/CSS/JAVASCRIPT